Missoula River Lodge – Guided Dry Fly Fishing

 Rock Creek

-Rock Creek is a limited access river near Missoula Montana.
-We have one of three float permits on Rock Creek which allows us to add it to our Missoula Fly Fishing menu.
-If you are fishing in Missoula in June, we highly recommend taking a ride down Rock Creek.
-The float options are numerous and cut through one of the prettiest valleys in Montana.
+Rock Creek is a limited access stream east of Missoula.
+Our outfit holds one of three commercial float permits for Rock Creek.
+The permit allows for a delightful addition to an angling itinerary, and we highly recommend taking a ride down Rock Creek during the month of June.
+The float options are numerous and cut through one of the prettiest valleys in the West.

 Fly Fishing Videos